isomerpages/moe-junyuansec/_cca/CCA Schedule.md

 permalink: /cca/cca-schedule/
 description: ""
 ---

-<p>Our school will be resuming our CCA activities from Term 1 Week 2 in 2022 with the necessary Safe Management Measures (SMM) in place.
-Our SMM are in line with MOE Guidelines and the current national posture, where the risks for all activities are being contained and moderated for the safety of our students.</p>
+<p>Our school will be resuming all CCA activities from Term 1 Week 2 in 2023.</p>
 <p>Kindly refer to the following schedule for each CCA.</p>
 <p><strong>Sports</strong></p>
 <p>1.
 Archery:  <u><a href="https://go.gov.sg/jyss-archery-schedule-2021" target="_blank" rel="noopener">&nbsp;</a><a href="https://go.gov.sg/jyss-archery-schedule">https://go.gov.sg/jyss-archery-schedule</a></u></p>